Afghanistan–China relations

 Diplomatic relations between Afghanistan and China were established in the 18th century, when Afghanistan was ruled by Ahmad Shah Durrani and China by Qianlong.
-But trade relations between these nations date back to at least the Han dynasty with the profitable Silk Road.
-Presently, China has an embassy in Kabul and Afghanistan has one in Beijing.
+Trade relations between these nations date back to at least the Han dynasty with the profitable Silk Road.
+China has an embassy in Kabul, and Afghanistan has an embassy in Beijing.
 The two countries share a 92 km border.

 During the 20th century, China extended economic aid and multi-million dollar of loans to develop Afghanistan during the early Cold War period.
-This friendship was briefly interrupted after the Sino-Soviet split and the Soviet invasion of Afghanistan (1979), with the USSR installing pro-Soviet and anti-Chinese regimes in Afghanistan.
+This friendship was briefly interrupted after the Sino-Soviet split and the Soviet invasion of Afghanistan (1979), with the Soviet Union installing pro-Soviet and anti-Chinese regimes in Afghanistan.
 However, since the withdrawal of Soviet troops and détente of Soviet and subsequent Russian-Chinese relations, China-Afghan relations have also improved significantly in the 21st century.

 During the recent NATO war in Afghanistan, Chinese political involvement initially has been somewhat limited, but trade relations have still been continuing with China as Afghanistan's largest trading partner and China giving Afghanistan millions of dollars in aid throughout the war.
 China's influence and shuttle diplomatic role in Afghanistan has also been growing over the years, and China could help broker peace in the war-torn country.